andrewgull/tga_detection/README.md

 # Parameters

-The parameters for the analysis are specified in the `params.tsv` file.
+Parameters for the analysis and their values are specified in the `config/params.tsv` file.
 These parameters are:

 - minimum read length: reads shorter than this are discarded from the analysis.
 - fr_red_start and fr_red_end: the start and end positions of the flanking region 1.